xph9876/hugo-academic-penghao/content/_index.md

       title: Contact
       subtitle:
       text: |-
-        Let me know if you have any question, idea for collaboration, or just want to say hello!
+        Let me know if you have any comments, questions, collaborative ideas, or just want to say hello!
       # Contact (add or remove contact options as necessary)
       email: pxu64@gatech.edu
       phone: (+1) 706-765-9468